Properties of Winning Iterated Prisoner's Dilemma Strategies: Discussion

+The results presented here were based only on a subset of the whole data we have collected.
+The analysis of the full dataset is discussed in the Supplementary Information.
+However, we can see that the general results of our work remain the same.
+In the Supplementary Information, we also evaluate the importance of features using a random forest classifier and a clustering approach.
+The results of these analyses are also in line with the results presented here.

-The data set described in this work contains the largest number of IPD tournaments, to the authors knowledge, and available at~\cite{data}.
+The data set described in this work contains the largest number of \IPD{} tournaments, to the authors knowledge.
+The raw data set is available at~\cite{raw_data} and the processed data at~\cite{data}.
 Further data mining could be applied and provide new insights in the field.